One Way To Reboot Your Daily Scrum

 And these replanning sessions are lead by those who do the work.
 The Product Owner is there to answer questions, the Scrum Master facilitates, but team members are the driving force.
 Downey adds that they should talk to each other in the most efficient way possible.
 “I don’t care if they’re talking in binary code if that’s the most effective way for them to communicate.”

+And we have in essence touched on what Dr. Jeff Sutherland identifies as the key elements of the Daily, collaborating, replanning, swarming and removing impediments.
 Like Scrum itself, Downey’s approach to a great Daily Scrum is simple to understand but difficult to master.
 With practice, both can revolutionize the way you work.